-- Adapt: to adjust to changing conditions or new environment.
+Adapt: to adjust to changing conditions or a new environment.

 In the study, scientists conducted many tests on many different areas of coral reef.
 They found that environments with high biodiversity, or lots of different types of fishy neighbors, were much healthier than areas with much fewer species living together.
 So it doesn’t just matter how many animals live in a place, but how many different types of animals live in a place.
 That includes plants, fish, shrimp, coral, and all other sea creatures in a certain ocean neighborhood.
 But what is it that makes some areas have a larger variety of species than others?

 “Fish are friends.”
-It’s both Bruce the Shark and Dory’s motto that we should follow if we want to help the coral reef systems survive.
+We should follow both Bruce the Shark and Dory’s motto if we want to help the coral reef systems survive.
 Fish are friends and every species of fish and sea life matters when it comes to a better functioning coral reef community.
 This means that humans have to do their part to be conscious of their underwater friends.
-As of right now, the increasing human population is using up large amounts of resources causing things like pollution to invade these fragile ecosystems.
+As of right now, the increasing human population is using up large amounts of resources.
+This causes things like pollution to invade these fragile ecosystems.
 Humans are also doing things like fishing and building on land near the reefs, both of which are also leading to a decrease in the amount of sea creature species.

 Overall, coral reef communities are very complex and losing just one type of fish due to human activities can set off a chain of reactions that may negatively affect the whole functioning process of the ecosystem.
 Therefore, these coral reef systems need to be protected by rules placed upon us humans, such as restricted fishing areas and less fossil fuel emissions, so that we can do our part to help our underwater friends “just keep swimming.”

 Additional images via Wikimedia Commons.
 Coral hawkfish by LASZLO ILYES.